 What is the takeaway?

-The takeaway here is to schedule an appointment with a nutrition expert when struggling with any health condition/disease prevention needs that are potentially affected by nutritional habits.
+The takeaway here is to schedule an appointment with a nutrition expert if you are struggling with a health condition/disease prevention needs that are potentially affected by nutritional habits.
 Basically, that is just about any health condition!
 Contact an RD today and schedule a virtual or in-person appointment at one of our offices today.
+We even offer a free 15 minute consultation.
 You have nothing to lose and everything to gain!